YspCoder/react-native-txc-player/README.md

 # react-native-txc-player

-React Native Fabric view that wraps [Tencent Cloud SuperPlayer](https://cloud.tencent.com/document/product/881/20208) for iOS and Android.
-It provides a declarative API for SuperPlayer UI features such as hiding built-in controls, feeding cover artwork, dynamic/ghost watermarks, and injecting external subtitles.
+React Native Fabric view that wraps [Tencent Cloud LiteAV Player Premium](https://cloud.tencent.com/document/product/266/118642) (`TXLiteAVSDK_Player_Premium`) for iOS and Android.
+It renders the underlying `TXVodPlayer` directly (no bundled SuperPlayer UI) and provides a minimal API for supplying a source, listening to playback events, and issuing commands from JS.

 The player automatically releases its native resources when the React component unmounts to avoid GC pressure on Android.